 What would you do if your son was away on vacation and needed emergency funds for a sudden surgery?
 If his life were at risk, you would struggle to get approved for financing even if you have a good job.
 Yet, if you work on your credit profile today, you have insurance for the rest of your life.

 It works like a rain day fund, and some would say it’s better than a savings account.
 The amount you do not pay in loan interest is more than what you would get paid in a savings account.
 That is clear as day when you look at the statistics below.

 Credit.com reports $279,000 as the average interest paid in one’s lifetime.
 The total interest cost in your life will vary depending on your credit score.
 If it’s below 550, you can expect to pay around $910,109 in your lifetime.
 Yet, you just need to pay $480,386 if your FICO score is 750 or higher.

 High credit scores pay for themselves all the time!

 Found a nice condo with a wicked rental price?

 Many types of insurance use your credit rating as a metric of trust.
 This means your score can influence your insurance premiums.
 So, you should work at improving your credit score today.
-As the years pass, your insurance costs will decrease as your credit rating gets higher.
-You will also have a better chance of getting a more lucrative offer from a competitor, once you reach renewal time.
+Your insurance costs will decrease as your credit rating gets higher.
+You will also have a better chance of getting a more lucrative offer from a competitor once you reach renewal time.

 How Can You Establish Perfect Credit?

-It all comes down to how you take on new credit lines, and what you do with them to influence your FICO rating to improve.
+It all comes down to how you take on new credit lines and what you do to influence your FICO rating to improve.
 This is not as complex as you think, and there are many services available to help you.